baerengraben/ioBroker.swiss-weather-api/README.md

 ## swiss-weather-api adapter for ioBroker

-Connects to free and great SRG-SSR weather API (https://developer.srgssr.ch/apis/srgssr-weather).
+Connects to the great SRG-SSR weather API (https://developer.srgssr.ch/apis/srgssr-weather).
 Weather-Icons are reused from https://erikflowers.github.io/weather-icons/

 The SRG-SSR Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.